Department of Design and Environments

 Prereqs: Junior standing or higher

 Supervised development of instructional and mentoring skills.
-Instructional Assistants will assist instructors in delivering and assisting in courses and curricular activities, to include working with instructor and students on facilitating discussions, study sessions, critiques and other related activities.
+Instructional assistants will assist instructors in delivering and assisting in courses and curricular activities, including working with instructor and students on facilitating discussions, study sessions, critiques, and other related activities.
 Instructional assistants will have responsibilities related to classroom and teaching technology set up, taking roll, and other administrative or logistical tasks per instructor's guidance.
 Instructional assistants cannot award or enter grades.
 FERPA training, best practices discussion, and passing of FERPA quiz required.
 Typically Offered: Fall and Spring.

 Introduction to and application of universal design and accessible design concepts, principles, products, standards, laws, regulations, and guidelines to the design and adaptation of the built environment.
 Attendance at outside events (such as lectures, simulations, and completion of a service learning component) is required.
-One and a half hours of lecture and 3 hours arranged per week.
-Recommended Preparation: IAD 254 or ARCH 254.
+One and a half hours of lecture and three hours arranged per week.
+Recommended Preparation: IAD 2540 or ARCH 2540.
 Typically Offered: Spring.

-Advanced problems in mixed use contract interior design requiring synthesis of related course work into comprehensive design resolution that communicates design impact on sense of place and place making; projects will seek to refine the design decision making process by requiring in-depth programming, client participation, and development beyond schematic phases, e. g. , integration of building systems, lighting design, interdisciplinary investigation, and understanding of cultural/environmental context.
-Nine hours of studio per week and assigned work; field trips required at student expense; some class jury sessions will meet outside of scheduled hours.
-Recommended Preparation: IAD 443.
+Advanced problems in mixed use contract interior design requiring synthesis of related coursework into comprehensive design resolution that communicates design impact on sense of place and place making; projects will seek to refine the design decision-making process by requiring in-depth programming, client participation, and development beyond schematic phases, e. g. , integration of building systems, lighting design, interdisciplinary investigation, and understanding of cultural/environmental context.
+Nine hours of studio per week and assigned work; field trips required at student expense; industry design and modeling software will be used; includes industry design competitions and/or service-learning projects in the community; some class jury sessions will meet outside of scheduled hours.
+Recommended Preparation: IAD 4430.
+Typically Offered: Fall.

 Credit arranged